remy/next-http/README.md

 - `-h` host address
 - `-p` port number (defaults to 80)
 - `-u` url (defaults to `/`)
+- `-7` enabled base64 decoding (useful for supporting [Cspect](http://cspect.org/) and 7-bit binary exchange*)

 Note that by default a GET request will empty out the bank selected.
 If you want to preserve the data in the bank, use a negative value for the offset, i.e. `-b 5 -o -0` will load the http request into bank 5, preserving the RAM and inserting at memory position 0 (in fact, `$4000` in RAM).

 Run with no arguments to see the help.

+*Cpsect's emulated ESP support used 7-bit, which means if you want to send binary data, you will need to base64 encode your payload.
+Using the `-7` flag with `httpbank` will support decoding and support Cpsect.
+This is not required if you only plan to exchange 7-bit data (like readable test) or support hardware.
+See the example folder for a server returning binary using base64 encoding.

+**What this is not:** a web browser or a tool for downloading large files over the web (>16K - yes, that's "large").
+Feel free to build on this source code if that's what you're looking for.

 ## Using from NextBASIC